-Taking the time to plan your self-build pays incredible dividends as Sean and Eloise Duffy learned after spending four years designing their house.
+Taking the time to plan your self-build pays incredible dividends as Sean and Eloise Duffy learned after spending four years designing their Co Cavan home that embraces architectural forms – it really is a new build with a difference.

 How did this project come about?